Very distant cousin of the American Bison.

 Buffaloes are animals that congregate in large herds, with each herd featuring anywhere from 50 to 500 members.
-Sometimes herds will join to create temporary super-herds, numbering in the thousands, to keep lions and other predators from easily singling out single members for attack.
+Sometimes herds will join to create temporary super-herds, numbering in the thousands, to keep lions and other predators from easily singling out single members to attack.
 Any herd is typically made up of females and their calves.

 Males will periodically form “bachelor groups,” smaller herds of adult males only.
 Even these herds, however, will separate into younger males and older males.
 The oldest males tend to prefer solitude.